Leukemia in Cats; Feline Leukemia Virus

 If you notice that your cat is exhibiting signs of physical pain, your instinct will be to administer the pain relief medication that your vet prescribed for your feline friend.
 As logical as it sounds, pain medications can actually do more harm than good.

-A lot of pain medicines for cats are manufactured in a lab, making them man-made.
+A lot of pain medicines for cats are manufactured in a lab.
 Of course, they are designed for a particular purpose, and we are not implying that you can’t trust lab-made pain medications.
 There is simply a difference between artificial pain relief and natural pain relievers.

 That being said, we encourage you always to make sure you reach out to your cat’s veterinarian or another trained professional before giving anything to your pet, even if it’s an all-natural substance.
 It’s essential to consult with someone who knows all the details of your pet’s situation.